Au Pair vs Other forms of Childcare

 We have outlined an overview of the common childcare options and how these differ from the au pair program.

 Au pairs provide live in care and the cost of care does not increase with the number of children.
-Au pairs can help with up to 30h/week.
+Au Pairs typically work 25-30 hours per week.

 Au pairs are therefore often considered as one of the most affordable and flexible forms of childcare.